How to Start an Ecommerce Business in 9 Steps (2022)

 - Social media engagement: How many likes, shares, comments, and clicks you get on each post you create.

-- Shopping cart and checkout abandonment: How many people add products to their carts but then leave your site without beginning — or completing — the checkout process.
+- Online shopping cart and checkout abandonment: When shopping online, how many people add products to their carts but then leave your site without beginning — or completing — the checkout process.

 - Average order value (AOV): The average total value of one order on your site.

 Overall, you need to view and take action on these insights to drive more sales.

 It takes determination and dedication to set up a successful ecommerce store.
 You also need a great product in a growing niche, a stellar business plan, the right ecommerce platform, and a well-researched marketing strategy.